-This is a great scholarship awarded to one hundred Wisconsin students each year, with a portion of those scholarships designated for homeschool students.
-Students are evaluated based on their leadership, citizenship, school and community involvement, and academic achievement.
-Students submit an application as well as recommendations from teachers, family friends, and other community members.
-The Kohl Excellence Scholarship is a $10,000 award and a great opportunity for homeschool students in Wisconsin!
+This $10,000 scholarship is awarded to 100 Wisconsin students each year, with a portion designated for homeschool students.
+Additionally, students are evaluated on leadership, citizenship, academic achievement, school and community involvement.
+Students apply and submit recommendations from teachers, family friends, and other community members.

 North Carolina: NCHE Scholarship

-Another state-specific homeschool scholarship is awarded by North Carolinians for Home Education.
-This scholarship is available for students who are full-time North Carolina homeschool seniors and members of NCHE.
-The categories for these scholarships are academics, arts, community service, scholar athlete, and missions and ministry.
-The scholarship decisions are based on a wide range of qualifications but eligible homeschool students in North Carolina should keep this scholarship in mind when applying for college!
+Awarded by North Carolinians for Home Education, this scholarship is for students who are full-time North Carolina homeschool seniors and members of NCHE.
+Categories include academics, arts, community service, scholar athlete, and missions and ministry.
+Scholarship decisions are based on a wide range of qualifications.

 Online Scholarship Websites

-This website is exactly what it sounds like: full of scholarships students can find and apply for.
-This website boasts over 3.7 million scholarships worth over a billion dollars!
+This website is exactly as it sounds: full of scholarships students can find and apply for.
+In fact, this website boasts over 3.7 million scholarships worth over a billion dollars!
 Start searching and apply for a piece of the action!

 Merit-based Scholarships for Homeschoolers

-These scholarships for homeschoolers offer good opportunities for students who learn at home, but this is by no means an exhaustive list of all opportunities for homeschool students!
-Ask the admissions staff at colleges of interest about potential opportunities specific to homeschoolers or talk to other students in your homeschool community to learn about state-specific scholarship opportunities.
+While these scholarships for homeschoolers offer good opportunities for students who learn at home, this is not an exhaustive list.
+Ask the admissions staff at colleges of interest about potential awards specific to homeschoolers.
+Also, talk to other students in your homeschool community to learn about state-specific scholarships.
 Do what you can to increase your scholarship chances and graduate college with minimal debt!